-Prerequisites: ELTE-0061 Antennas & Transmission Lines, ELTE-0063 Communications Theory,

-ELTE-0062 Broadband Systems, ELTE-0080

-Communication Systems, ELTE-0078 Embedded Systems Corequisite: ELTE-0085 Wireless Data Systems,

-BUSN-0128 Project Management,

-ELTE-0086 Wireless Systems

-Research, design, build and test a wireless communications proto-type.
-These projects serve as the capstone projects for students in the Communications Engineering Technology program and often include industry sponsorship or collaboration.
-Students go through the full design process and are required to generate and defend a formal report at the conclusion of the project.
-This course is integrated with the Project Management and Report Writing courses and is meant to showcase the technical knowledge and abilities the students have acquired over the length of the program.
+Prerequisites: ELTE-0061 Antennas & Transmission Lines, ELTE-0063 Communications Theory, ELTE-0062 Broadband Systems, ELTE-0080 Communication Systems, ELTE-0078 Embedded Systems Corequisite: ELTE-0085 Wireless Data Systems In this course, students research, design and develop a wireless telecommunications related project.
+These projects are sponsored by develop a wireless telecommunications related project.
+These projects are sponsored by industry partners and are the capstone projects for students in this program.
+Students prepare a formal report, documenting the design and testing process.
+This course is supported by the Project Management and Report Writing courses and showcases the technical knowledge and abilities students have acquired over the length of the program.